 We’re all about ratings, it’s even in our name!
-And because ratings are so important to our customers we spend a lot of time making sure they are reliable and trustworthy.
-Tightening up our ratings system is as important to our homeowners (who want to know that they can trust our tradesmen), as it is to our tradesmen (who as members of our service want Rated People to be known for quality, local tradesmen).
+And because ratings are so important to our customers, we spend a lot of time making sure they are reliable and trustworthy.
+Tightening up our ratings system is as important to our homeowners (who want to know that they can trust our tradespeople), as it is to our tradespeople (who as members of our service want Rated People to be known for quality, local tradespeople).

-Our service is to connect homeowners and tradesmen, the contract for each job is between the homeowner and the tradesman employed, but we believe we have a duty of care to both parties.
+Our service connects homeowners and tradespeople.
+The contract for each job is between the homeowner and the tradesperson being employed, but we believe we have a duty of care to both parties.

-We have a very low complaint rate – less than 1% – but when a complaint is made by either a tradesman or homeowner it’s our job to act as a mediator, to try and ensure that they are both happy with the outcome.
-It’s in both parties interests to rectify any problems; the homeowner wants a quality job done and the tradesman wants to protect his reputation.
+We have a very low complaint rate – less than 1% – but when a complaint is made by either a tradesperson or a homeowner it’s our job to act as a mediator, to try and ensure that they are both happy with the outcome.
+It’s in both parties interests to rectify any problems; the homeowner wants a quality job done and the tradesperson wants to protect their reputation.

 We understand that problems occur and disagreements happen.
-Once dealt with and resolved, that’s a true reflection of the tradesman’s commitment and professionalism towards their Rated People customers.
-Once both parties are happy the homeowner can post a subsequent rating.
+Once dealt with and resolved, that’s a true reflection of the tradesperson’s commitment and professionalism towards their Rated People customers.
+Once both parties are happy, the homeowner can post a subsequent rating.

 We investigate ratings with an average score below 3-stars for quality of workmanship, reliability and value for money.
 Thousands of ratings are posted each week and every day ratings matching this criteria are investigated and resolved on a case by case basis.